aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/page/dropcontainer/_index.md

 ### Return Value

-The unique ID of the shape within shapes collection on the specified page.
+The shape within shapes collection on the specified page.

 ### See Also